zio/zio/docs/reference/test/services/clock.md

 ### Example 5

-In ZIO 2.x, the default services were removed from the environment in favor of integrating these services directly into the ZIO runtime.
-This means that `TestClock` can be accessed in the live scope using the `withLiveClock` test aspect as shown below:
+In ZIO 2.x, we can use the live `Clock` service from the ZIO runtime in our tests using the `withLiveClock` test aspect.
+This removes the need to advance `TestClock` manually in our tests:

 ```scala mdoc:compile-only
 import zio._